Skip to main content

 Image$DATAOPS_TRANSFORM_RUNNER_IMAGE

-The Modeling and Transformation (MATE) orchestrator is a pre-set orchestrator.
-It is responsible for taking the models in the /dataops/modelling directory and executing them in a Snowflake Data Warehouse by compiling them to SQL and then running the resultant SQL statements.
+The Modelling and Transformation (MATE) orchestrator takes the models in the /dataops/modelling directory at your project root and runs them in a Snowflake Data Warehouse by compiling them to SQL and running the resultant SQL statements.

-Multiple operations are possible within the Modelling and Transformation Engine (MATE).
+Multiple operations are possible within MATE.
 To trigger the selected operation within MATE, set the parameter TRANSFORM_ACTION to one of the supported values.

 Usage

-You must always use the Modelling and Transformation orchestrator with the DataOps Reference Project, providing, among others, the .modelling_and_transformation_base job.
+You must always use MATE with the DataOps Reference Project, providing, among others, the .modelling_and_transformation_base job.

 pipelines/includes/local_includes/mate_jobs/build_all_models.yml